 Two years into VA Human Resources Modernization of Research Hiring, timelines have not meaningfully improved — including for renewals of current staff.
 The Human Resources Operations Office (HROO) continues to operate with staffing levels insufficient for current request volumes, and new policy requirements often roll out without adequate training, creating uneven understanding and prolonged review cycles.

 NPCs receive no status updates on where candidates sit in the process, leaving them unable to support candidates or meet their legal obligation to keep applicants informed.
 Hiring practices are inconsistent across sites — some candidates in the same job title are required to complete drug or physical testing, while others are not — creating real legal and compliance exposure.
+OPM limits, Office of General Counsel delays, FTCA coverage questions, and not-to-exceed appointment constraints compound at every step.

 In October 2023, the U.S. Office of Government Ethics issued a new interpretation of 18 U.S.C. § 208, the federal conflict-of-interest law.
 Research projects that were previously viewed as two parts — the science conducted by VA and the business of the grant managed by the affiliate — are now treated as a single “particular matter.”
 Any VA investigator with a dual appointment at an NPC or university affiliate is presumed to have a conflict of interest, even if their only role is conducting the research.
 The interpretation interacts directly with 18 U.S.C. § 209, which restricts supplementation of federal salaries, compounding the burden on dually appointed investigators.